Brinjal Plant is one of the most popular vegetables in India! Let’s have a look at how to grow eggplants easily in pots all year round!

 The plants generally take two to three months to reach maturity from the day of planting.
 It depends mostly on the climate of the place and the kind of variety that you choose to grow.
 These plants start producing fruits by this time.

-To harvest, simply cut it few centimeters above the cap of fruit with a pruner or knife.
+To harvest, look for the brinjal colour.
+If it’s dark purple, it is ready.
+Simply cut it a few centimeters above the cap of the fruit with a pruner or knife.
 Harvest it, preferably at the time of cooking to preserve the freshness or store it in the fridge until you use it.